Akino505/cppeak_seminars/project_6/README.md

-# Task 5
+# Task 6
+This is a small program for working with an employee database.
+It implements:
+1. Sorting employees by department in ascending order and by salary in descending order
+2. Searching for employees with a given name
+3. Searching for employees with a given salary
+4. Searching for employees with a given department

-This is a small program - a task management system.
-The user provides a file "ToDoList.txt" with tasks in the format "id task priority status".
+The user provides a file "read.txt" with tasks in the format "name;department;salary".
-- ID - the task number in the system.
-If a task with this number already exists, the system notifies the user, ignores the task, and continues working.
-- TASK - the task description.
-- PRIORITY - the task priority (from 0 to 10).
-The task with the highest priority is executed first.
-- STATUS - the task status `true`/`false`, where true means completed, and false means not completed.

-Communication with the user is done via the console.
-- help - Displays all commands.
-- 1 - Execute the task with the highest priority
-- 2 - Undo the execution of the last task
-- 3 - Show uncompleted tasks
-- exit - Terminate the program
+- NAME – employee name.
+If the name cannot be recognized, returns UNDEFINED
+- DEPARTMENT – the department where the employee works.
+If an invalid department is specified, returns 0
+- SALARY – the salary received by the employee.
+If an invalid salary is specified, returns -1
 CMake was used for building, and Catch2 for unit tests.

 # Build